networkx/networkx/doc/reference/algorithms/shortest_paths/dijkstra.rst

 non-negative edge weights.
 It was conceived by Edsger W. Dijkstra in 1956 and is widely used in routing, network optimization, and pathfinding problems.

-For a general overview in the shortest path problem see `Shortest Paths <index.html>`_.
+Because Dijkstra's algorithm works only with non-negative edge weights, alternative algorithms such as Bellman-Ford or Johnson's algorithm are used for graphs with negative weights.
+For a general overview of the shortest path problem see `Shortest Paths <index.html>`_.

 Problem Definition
 ------------------
-Given a weighted graph G = (V, E) and a source vertex s ∈ V, compute the shortest-path distances d(s, v) from s to every vertex v ∈ V, where each edge (u, v) ∈ E has a non-negative weight w(u, v).
+Given a weighted graph :math:`G = (V, E)` and a source node :math:`s \in V`, compute the shortest-path distances :math:`d(s, v)` from :math:`s` to every node :math:`v \in V`, where each edge :math:`(u, v) \in E` has a non-negative weight :math:`w(u, v)`.
 Optionally, the algorithm can also produce the actual shortest paths.

 Algorithm
 ---------
 Dijkstra's algorithm is a greedy, iterative algorithm.
 The main idea is to incrementally build a set of nodes with known shortest distances, selecting at each step the node with the smallest tentative distance.
+At each step, the tentative distance of the selected node becomes final, as no shorter path to it can be found.

+A key operation in Dijkstra's algorithm is **edge relaxation**.
+When a node is selected, the algorithm examines all of its outgoing edges and checks whether reaching a neighboring node through it would yield a shorter path than the one currently known.
+If so, the tentative distance of that neighbor is updated.

+Through repeated relaxation of edges, the algorithm gradually refines the shortest-path estimates until all distances are finalized.
+The procedure can be summarized in three main stages: **initialization**, **iteration**, and **termination**, as outlined below.

 **Initialization**

-1. Assign every node a tentative distance value:
+1. Assign source node :math:`s` a tentative distance value of :math:`0` (:math:`dist[s] = 0`).
-    * `dist[s] = 0` for the source
-    * `dist[v] = ∞` for all other nodes
-2. Initialize all nodes as unvisited.
-3. Optionally, initialize a predecessor map to reconstruct shortest paths.
+2. Optionally, initialize a :math:`predecessor` dict to reconstruct shortest paths.

+At this point, all nodes are considered **unvisited** and no shortest distance is considered **final**.

 **Iteration**

 While there are unvisited nodes:

-1. Select the unvisited node u with the smallest tentative distance.
+1. Select the unvisited node :math:`u` with the smallest tentative distance.
-2. For each neighbor v of u:
-    * Compute alternative distance: `alt = dist[u] + w(u, v)`
-    * If `alt < dist[v]`, update `dist[v] = alt` and set `predecessor[v] = u`.
-3. Mark u as visited.
+2. Mark :math:`u` as visited.
 A visited node will not be checked again because this is the shortest path to get to it.
+Distance to :math:`u` is now considered **final**.
+3. **Edge relaxation**: for each neighbor :math:`v` of :math:`u`:
+    * Compute alternative distance: :math:`alt = dist[u] + w(u, v)`
+    * If :math:`alt < dist[v]`, update :math:`dist[v] = alt` and set
+      :math:`predecessor[v] = u`.

 **Termination**

-The algorithm terminates when all nodes have been visited, or when the smallest tentative distance among unvisited nodes is infinity.
+The algorithm terminates when all nodes have been visited.
+The final distances represent the shortest paths from the source to every reachable node.
+Shortest paths can be reconstructed by following predecessor dict backward from each target node to the source.

 Example
 -------